janeymacd/cyber-students/README.md

 # `cyber-students`

+## Updated Documentation

+The initial project was amended to include the following functionality:

+The user can now register and save additional personal details: Full Name, Address, Phone, Disabilities These personal details are encrypted on the database, the password is hased and saved on the database along with the salt The key and noce for the encryption are saved in a separate keyfile The user can login using their email address and password in plain text, this is verified using the  stored salt and hash If login is successful a token is issued and the complete user details are returned unencrypted, they remain encrypted on the database
+Upon logout the token is removed from the database and the user is set to none.

+A new user can be registered using the following:

+curl -X POST http://localhost:4000/students/api/registration -d "{\"email\": \"email@6000.com\", \"password\": \"password\", \"displayName\": \"janey\", \"fullName\": \"jane mac donald\", \"address\": \"1 crypto way\", \"phone\": \"08774512365\", \"disabilities\": \"dyslexia\"}"

+A user can login using the following:

+curl -X POST http://localhost:4000/students/api/login -d "{\"email\": \"email@6000.com\", \"password\": \"password\"}"

+To display user details use the following (replacing the token with the one issued at login):

+curl -H "X-TOKEN: 71335384e8da457ba3eba5df2c0c978a" http://localhost:4000/students/api/user

+To logout use the following (replacing the token with the one issued at login):

+curl -X POST -H "X-TOKEN: a71a05e86ea041c48285d5399b79066b" http://localhost:4000/students/api/logout

+When the run_hacker.py script is run the hacking attempt is unsuccessful

+## Unexpected Behaviour of code

+All functionality required is possible however there is some strange behaviour with the code that I will attempt to troubleshoot further.
+When registering a user, the user details are saved to the database and encrypted.
+It is then possible to login based on the email and password combination and to logout.
+When you try to display the user profile however the app crashes and you must restart the server.
+Once the server has been restarted it is then possible to login and use the login token to display the user profile.
+All user data is displayed in unencrypted form as is the expected behaviour of the code.
+It is possible to login and out then as desired and the code behaves as expected after that.

 This repository provides some sample code for the Shared Project for Modern Cryptography and Security Management & Compliance.
 The project requires git, Python 3, and MongoDB.
 The following sections briefly